ryanpaulanderson/encryptor/README.md

 - `--sign-key` – path to an Ed25519 private key to sign the encrypted output.
 - `--verify-key` – path to an Ed25519 public key used to verify the signature.
 - `--verbose` – print detailed error messages for debugging.
+- `--generate-keys` – generate a new Ed25519 key pair in the given directory and exit.

 Example encrypt: